-No cut-flower garden is complete without ranunculi.
-I admire these flowers for hours each spring with their gentle, nodding stems and layers upon layers of soft, silky petals.
+No cut-flower garden is complete without ranunculus flowers.
+I admire these flowers for hours each spring with their gentle nodding stems and layers upon layers of soft, silky petals.
 Each plant gives you several cuts over a period of weeks, and your ranunculus bounty will make you feel like the richest gardener in the world.
-Ranunculi are a cool season flower, and it’s essential to get them started in Southern California in the fall.
+Ranunculi are cool-season flowers, and it’s essential to get them started in Southern California in the fall.
 The ideal time to soak and pre-sprout ranunculus corms is mid-October for a late-October planting, with the first blooms appearing just after Valentine’s Day.
 You can succession plant these a few weeks earlier, and/or later, to extend your bloom time.

 In the following, I’ll be discussing the different ways you can plant ranunculus corms.
 These are methods that I’ve tried and have had great success with!
 There is no better way to master growing this flower crop than to get out there, make mistakes, and get your hands dirty.
-You must be attentive to your corms at every step in the process so they don’t rot.
 Gardening should never require a lot of expensive materials and tools.
 If you don’t have something, look around and find something else to substitute.
-There is always a way to pinch pennies and use what you have to get near perfect results.
+There is always a way to pinch pennies and use what you have to get near-perfect results.

 Soak your ranunculus corms in water in a cool location for 4 hours.
 I use an aquarium air pump to introduce oxygen while soaking, but that is not necessary.
 If you don’t happen to have one of these for making aerated compost teas, simply do the soaking in your kitchen sink and turn on the sink whenever you happen to pass by to introduce some oxygen to these living plants!
 After 4 hours, drain the corms, rinse with fresh water, and drain again.